saraxplorer/so_long/README.md

 # so_long

+1. General Guide
+2. Development steps of the actual code with some expalanations

+***GENERAL GUIDE/Try First***
 This is a step by step tutorial for beginners to learn using the MLX42 library.

 **Step 1: Download and build the library MLX42**